danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

   - "Rails Feature Test Solved by Regex"
 ---

-Recently, I encountered a perplexing issue: customers using Microsoft Edge could no longer access a legacy Rails app I maintain.
-Instead, they were redirected to our `/unsupported_browser` page, which advises users to switch to Chrome, Firefox, or Safari.
+Recently, I encountered a strange issue on a legacy Rails application I maintain: Customers using Microsoft Edge could no longer access the site.
+Instead, they were redirected to the `/unsupported_browser` page, which advises users to switch to Chrome, Firefox, or Safari.
 This wasn’t just an inconvenience, it was a major blocker for some users who relied exclusively on Edge.
 This post will walk through the debugging steps and resolution.

 ## The Issue

 A user reported that they were being redirected to the `/unsupported_browser` page on Edge, despite having used the app for years without issues.
-This behavior was unexpected because Microsoft Edge, being  [Chromium-based since January 2020](https://support.microsoft.com/en-us/microsoft-edge/download-the-new-microsoft-edge-based-on-chromium-0f4a3dd7-55df-60f5-739f-00010dba52cf), is a modern browser and fully compatible with our app.
+This behavior was unexpected because Microsoft Edge, being  [Chromium-based since January 2020](https://support.microsoft.com/en-us/microsoft-edge/download-the-new-microsoft-edge-based-on-chromium-0f4a3dd7-55df-60f5-739f-00010dba52cf), is a modern browser and fully compatible with this application.

 To understand why Edge users were being blocked, I started by identifying where the `/unsupported_browser` page was being rendered in the Rails app.
 The `bin/rails routes` command lists all routes defined in the application, and the `-g` (grep) flag filters the results to only those matching the given string or regular expression: